Hield's 4-point play helps Kings hold off Bulls, 128-124 - WHIZ News

 SACRAMENTO, Calif.
 (AP) — Buddy Hield converted a four-point play with 38 seconds left to make up for a horrible shooting night, and the Sacramento Kings held off the Chicago Bulls 128-124 on Wednesday.

 Hield missed 12 of his first 14 shots and was 1 of 8 on 3-pointers before hitting one from the top of the arc and getting fouled by former Kings teammate Garrett Temple.
-Hield sank the free throw and finished with 10 points.
+Hield sank the free throw to give Sacramento a 124-119 lead and finished with 10 points.

+“I was joking that the only reason he made the last one is somebody hit him in the head,” Kings coach Luke Walton said.
+“It knocked off his calibration.
+The only time I ever worry about Buddy shooting is if he turns down a shot, and I haven’t seen him do that yet.”

 First-round draft pick Tyrese Haliburton scored 15 of his season-high 17 points in the fourth quarter and made a key steal in the backcourt.
 Haliburton followed Hield’s pivotal 3 with one of his own against a pair of Chicago defenders to help the Kings end a three-game losing streak.